virtuozzo/cloudscripting-docs/docs/quick-start.md

 Just in the same way, you can build and run the solution you need - from frequent tasks automation to implementing complex CI/CD flows and clustering configurations.

 !!! note
-    **Tip:** Consider using a repository hosting service (for example, <a href="https://github.com/" target="blank">GitHub</a>) to comfortably store and manage your projects, manifests and scripts all together.
+    **Tip:** Consider using a repository hosting service (for example, <a href="https://github.com/" target="blank">GitHub</a>) to comfortably store and manage your projects, manifests, and scripts all together.
 <br>
 ## Best Practises

 - Use <a href="http://jsoneditoronline.org/" target="blank">JSON Editor Online</a> with the automatic formatting and syntax highlighting

 - Use <a href="http://www.yaml.org/" target="blank">YAML</a> parser to edit manifest code in YAML format

 - Use <a href="https://github.com/" target="blank">GitHub</a> to store and manage your projects, manifests and scripts all together

 - Use <a href="/samples/" target="blank">Jelastic Samples</a> to explore operation and package examples

 <br>
-<h2> What’s next?</h2>
+## What’s next?

 - <a href="/creating-manifest/basic-configs/" target="blank">Template Basics</a> - learn the required basis of any JSP manifest and find out about differences between *Install* and *Update* installation types.